๐ History & Innovation

 1970-1990

-Column agglutination technology, microplates, automated readers, standardization
+Column agglutination technology, microplates, automated readers, standardisation

 Molecular Era